oddaf/dspc/README.md

 # Direct Stability Parameters Change Module (DSPC)

-A module for MakerDAO that enables direct changes to stability parameters (duty) for collateral types through a simple, secure interface.
+A module for MakerDAO that enables direct changes to stability parameters (duty, dsr, ssr) through a simple, secure interface with proper constraints and timelocks.

 ## Overview

-The DSPC module provides a streamlined way to modify stability fees for different collateral types in the Maker Protocol.
-It interfaces directly with the Jug contract and includes proper access controls.
+The DSPC module provides a streamlined way to modify stability parameters in the Maker Protocol, including:
+- Stability fees (duty) for different collateral types via the Jug contract
+- Dai Savings Rate (DSR) via the Pot contract
+- Staked Dai Savings Rate (SSR) via the sUSD contract

 ## Features

-- Direct stability fee modifications for any collateral type
+- Batch updates for multiple rate changes
-- Owner-based access control
+- Two-level access control:
+  - Admins can configure the module
+  - Facilitators can propose and execute rate changes
+- Rate change constraints:
+  - Min/max caps per rate
+  - Maximum change (gap) per update
+- Timelock for all rate changes
-- Event emission for all parameter changes
+- Event emission for all actions
 - Simple, auditable implementation

 ## Installation